-The Fund manages its net assets attributable to unitholders as capital, notwithstanding net assets attributable to unitholders are classified as liability.
-The amount of net assets attributable to unitholders can change significantly on a daily basis as the Fund is subject to daily applications and redemptions at the discretion of unitholders.
+The Fund manages its net assets as capital.
+The amount of net assets can change significantly on a daily basis as the Fund is subject to daily applications and redemptions at the discretion of unitholders.

 The Fund monitors the level of daily applications and redemptions relative to the liquid assets in the Fund.
 The Fund's objective is to outperform the MSCI World Net Total Return Index, ex Australia in Australian dollars over a rolling 5-year period by investing in listed securities.